svareille/OnlyKey-gpg-agent/README.md

   `"info"`, `"debug"` or `"trace"`.
 Default to `"info"`.
 - `agent_program`: path to the original *gpg-agent*.
 If `""`, the agent advertized by `gpg-conf` will be used.
 Default to `""`.
+- `delete_socket`: boolean indicating if the Unix socket must be deleted if already present.
+Only used on Unix.
+Default to `"false"`.

 Theses options are optional.